AlexisRCS/api-real-estate-predictor/README.md

 ## Description
 The repository containt all the files and script necessary in order to predict Belgium real estate price. the Model was train on data scraped from Immoweb and these data are synthetise in 3 json files.
-The app.py file execute the main script and generate a http interface frame by fastapi.
+The app.py file execute the main script and generate a http interface framed by fastapi.
 Then to make it avaible to everyone, this script is transform in Docker format and host on Render.

 ## Installation